domw30/CV/README.md

 </ul>

 ## Background
-A fast-learning Language and Communication graduate with a passion for technology and its inner workings, who successfully secured a placement on the Makers Academy Fellowship scheme, motivated to develop and progress in a dynamic career as a Software Developer, with a real drive to learn led by curiosity, creativity and eagerness.</div>
+A fast-learning Language and Communication graduate with a passion for technology and its inner workings, who successfully secured a placement on the Makers Academy Fellowship scheme, motivated to develop and progress in a dynamic career as a Software Developer, with a real drive to learn led by curiosity, creativity and eagerness.

 With experience undertaking highly demanding administration roles, I thrive in a creative and collaborative environment with strengths in problem solving, relationship building, communication and delivery of results.
 Now I take on a new challenge, to transfer my skills and experiences to reach my goal of becoming a competent and confident junior developer.

-As part of the Makers Fellowship Scheme, I will be looking for an exciting opportunity in the London tech industry.
+As a graduate of Makers Academy, I am looking for an exciting opportunity in the London tech industry.
 With interests in music, fitness, food and travel I will aim to join a software team working on innovative projects with beautiful design and user experience.

 ## Skills